-- The "safest" place for any firm to be is close to the industry average - Subjective adjustments can be made to these averages to arrive at the right debt ratio. - Higher tax rates -> Higher debt ratios (Tax benefits) - Lower insider ownership -> Higher debt ratios (Greater discipline) - More stable income -> Higher debt ratios (Lower bankruptcy costs) - More intangible assets -> Lower debt ratios (More agency problems)
+- The "safest" place for any firm to be is close to the industry average.
+Me-tooism is a survival mechanism, and pushes managers towards peer group behavior. - Subjective adjustments can be made to these averages to arrive at the right debt ratio. - Higher tax rates -> Higher debt ratios (Tax benefits) - Lower insider ownership -> Higher debt ratios (Greater discipline) - More stable income -> Higher debt ratios (Lower bankruptcy costs) - More intangible assets -> Lower debt ratios (More agency problems)